lazarus-muya/burpstar/README.md

 npm run start       # http://localhost:3000
 ```

-## Run as a persistent service (Linux + PM2)
+## Run as a persistent service (Linux + PM2) - Recommended for Linux

-To keep BurpStar running in the background on Linux — surviving terminal exits, crashes and reboots — use [PM2](https://pm2.keymetrics.io/):
+To keep BurpStar running in the background on Linux surviving terminal exits, crashes and reboots.
+Use [PM2](https://pm2.keymetrics.io/):

 ```bash
 # 1. Install PM2 globally (once)